-Projects which fulfillfulfil the funding criteria are shortlisted, and visited by a member of the Livery.
-These assessment visits give Liverymen an opportunity to become closely involved in the charitable work of the Company, and the charities also benefit from the relationship.
+Projects which fulfil the funding criteria are short-listed, then visited by a member of the Company.
+These assessment visits give our younger members in particular an opportunity to become closely involved in the charitable work of the Company, which may lead to a mutually beneficial relationship with its beneficiaries.